drewkett/incrbtrfs/README.md

 - `*_limit` specifies how many snapshots to maintain for each time frame ` `remote_*_limit` specifies alternate settings for how many snapshots to keep at the remote destination

+Note: The first time a snapshot is run with `remote_directory` specified, all of the data in the snapshot must be sent to the other drive, so it may take awhile.
+Future runs will reuse the existing snapshots as to only send the incrementally changed data.

 The program can be run by passing the config file as an argument

 ```sh